Arucles/js-calculator/README.md

 Also with a "clear" button to start fresh.
 Has simple flexbox properties with css to make the UI somewhat pretty.

+TO DO:
+-make the decimal button work
+-make the UI prettier
+-add backspace button to undo actions
+-add keyyboard support